runflame/mint/Specification.md

 One or more bags are used to construct a [sidechain block](#block).

-TBD: a bag cannot contain information about a bid because the bid must contain bag id, so it produces an interdependence.
 ```
 struct Bag {
     height: u64,             // height of the new block
     ancestors: Vec<BagID>,   // hashes of the ancestors bags
     timestamp_ms: u64,       // bag timestamp
     reward_address: Address, // sidechain predicate that receives the sidechain reward
-    bid_tx: BitcoinTxID,     // bitcoin tx id that bids on this bag
-    bid_output: u64,         // bid tx output index that commits to this bag
     bid_amount: u64,         // amount of satoshis bid on this amount
     txs: Vec<Tx>,            // sidechain txs in the new block
     ext: Vec<u8>,